League of Ireland XI: Olympic qualifiers

 League of Ireland XIs made up of amateur players represented Ireland in qualifiers for the 1960, 1972, 1976 and 1980 Olympic Football Tournaments.
 For the 1988 Olympic Football Tournament qualifiers, a senior League of Ireland XI featuring professionals represented Ireland.
 They were drawn in a "group of death" that also included Hungary, Sweden, Spain and France – France had won the gold medal at the 1984 Olympic Football Tournament.
 This League of Ireland XI was again managed by Jim McLaughlin.

 The team kicked off their Olympic campaign with a 2–1 defeat against Hungary at Glenmalure Park on November 11, 1986.
 Their next opponents were Spain at Tolka Park on February 4, 1987.
 Goals from Noel Larkin and Mick Byrne saw the League of Ireland XI draw 2–2.
 Their first away games came against Sweden and France.
 The League of Ireland XI lost 1–0 to Sweden after they conceded a very late goal but managed to hold France to a 1–1 draw.
-On August 26, 1987, a crowd of less than 1,000 saw the League of Ireland XI lose 1–0 at Dalymount Park to a Sweden team that included Thomas Brolin.
+On August 26, 1987, a crowd of less than 1,000 saw the League of Ireland XI lose 1–0 at Dalymount Park to a Sweden team that included Tomas Brolin.
 Next came the home match against France on 18 November 1987 at Dalymount Park.
 A crowd of just 4,000 would witness one of the League of Ireland XI's best results.
 Two goals from Mick Bennett and one from Peter Eccles saw them gain a 3–0 win.
 Ireland finished the qualifying group with two away games.
 Dave Barry scored in Hungary but the League of Ireland XI lost 3–1 while goals from Barry Kehoe and Bennett earned them a 2–2 with Spain in Alicante.
 The League of Ireland XI finished fourth in the group.
 Sweden qualified for the finals where they were knocked out in the quarter-finals.